inca-viewer/inca/README.md

 To 'uninstall', just close from taskbar tray and delete the inca folder<br>

 YouTube style film strip beneath video<br>
 Smooth Gif playback with magnify, width, step forward & backward & play/pause<br>
-Find, organize, edit & view media files in browser<br>
+Search, organize, edit & view media files in browser<br>
-10 second snips/gifs, favorites, history, slideshows<br><br>
+Create Favorites, history, slideshows<br><br>
 Background music playlists from browser tab<br>
 Flip sound between music and video with volume-through-zero mouse gesture<br>
-Add silence & reset volume between music tracks.<br>
-Sleep timer gradually lowers volume if mouse quiet<br>
+Sleep timer gradually lowers volume if mouse quiet<br><br>
-When browser close to screen edge, Snaps browser to make scroll bar and tabs easier to click<br>

-To see if you already have a video seen on another site,<br>
+To see if you already have a video from a website,<br>
 Select part of the title text then 'long click' on it<br>
 A tab will immediately open with all matching files from your computer<br>

-First use of folder needs time to index videos, but then everything is very fast.<br>
+First open of folder needs time to index videos, but then everything is very fast.<br>
-(Thumbnails index at about 250 videos per hour into the cache once only)<br>
+(6x6 thumbnails index at about 1000 videos per hour into the cache once only)<br>

 Written in a simple scripting language - AutoHotkey<br>
 If it's not exactly what you want, change it.
 It re-compiles in under a second<br>
 You don't need to be a programmer and it's really easy to customize.<br>
 Just snip out the bits you don't like and write any features you want.<br>
-Both Source and Compile buttons are in settings on the opening browser tab<br>
+Both Source and Compile buttons in right click menu<br>

 # Usage

 Click
+- on image - next image-
-- on image - next image
+- on image edge - pan image
-- on video - toggle pause
+- on video - play/pause
 - on thumbnail - play from frame
-- on folder - show media inside
+- on folder - list media inside
 - on search term - find matching videos

 Long click
-- on background - toggle list / thumbs view
+- on background - return to last media
-- on folder - refresh cache
 - on video link - play from start
 - on highlighted text - search media files for title match
-- in video - slide down for speed, up for pitch

 Long right click
 - on image - save image under cursor
-- on media - add favorite + create 10 second frame accurate gif/mp4 snip
+- on media - add favorite and add to current slideshow

 Slide gestures
-- in media - magnify, width, speed, volume or pitch
+- in media - magnify, width, speed, volume
 - screen far left - browser magnify

 Right click slide gesture